seungjunlee96/CT_Medical_Images/README.md

 1. Example of DICOM file visualization
 ![dicom_sample](/dicom_sample.png)
 <br>
-2. Example of DICOM file visualization
+2. Example of TIFF file visualization <br>
 ![tiff](/tiff_sample.png)

-# Data format for medical images: DICOM , TIFF
+# Explanation on Standard Data formats for medical images: DICOM , TIFF
 The images data are provided both in **DICOM** and **TIFF** formats.<br>
 The images data files are named with a naming convention allowing us to identify some meta-data about the images.